sayyadirfanali/Hera/README.md

 Hera is a very simple font.
 It doesn't currently feature bold or italics.
 It was designed for my own personal workflow.

-If you do use it, feel free to provide valuable feedback and request for features.
+However, if you do come to use it, feel free to provide valuable feedback and request for features.
 I'd be happy to add new features if requested.

 ## License
 SIL Open Font License, Version 1.1